ClemsonRSRG/beginToReason/README.md

 # BeginToReason
 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](https://raw.githubusercontent.com/ClemsonRSRG/beginToReason/master/LICENSE.txt)

-BeginToReason is a tool that utilizes the RESOLVE programming language to pinpoint difficulties CS students have with learning how to rigorously trace the code they encounter.
-It is a Sinatra app that uses Bootstrap and communicates with the RESOLVE verification engine.
+`BeginToReason` is a tool that utilizes the RESOLVE programming language to pinpoint difficulties CS students have with learning how to rigorously trace the code they encounter.
+It is a NodeJS app that uses Bootstrap and communicates with the RESOLVE verification engine.

-A long term goal of BeginToReason is to be a Reactive, RESTful API.
+A long term goal of `BeginToReason` is to be a Reactive, RESTful API.

 ## What is RESOLVE?